Decorate a Wood Bird House Two Easy Ways

 I liked the way this looked so far.

-I finished the design by adding three of the smaller images around the top of the opening and then found a lady bug rub on transfer from another sheet of rub ons I had on hand.
+I finished the design by adding three of the smaller images around the top of the opening and then found a ladybug rub-on transfer from another sheet of rub-ons I had on hand.
 I thought it added just a little extra colour to the design, but go ahead and add more flowers, if that’s your preference.
-A butterfly rub on would also make a nice addition.
+A butterfly rub-on would also make a nice addition.

 The finished birdhouse makes a pretty spring decoration on my mantel and I can use it as an indoor ornament all summer.
+I hope you gained some inspiration for how decorate a wood birdhouse using these two easy ways.

 If you enjoyed this post, sign up for the Dollar Store Style newsletter.
 Every month, you’ll get new articles, my pick for a Find of the Week, a Quick Tip, a Product Review and much more.